 The committee accepts PGA applications every month, so be sure to apply as soon as you have completed 200 hours to maximize your paycheck.
-Applications must be received in Human Resources by the 10th calendar day of the month to be considered that month.
+Applications must be received by a committee member by the 10th calendar day of the month to be considered that month.

 The team of volunteers who evaluate PGA applications include the following classified staff members: